kimcheese33/final_project/README.md

 ## Questions to Answer

-- What will homelessness counts increase or decrease in future years?
+- Will homelessness counts increase or decrease in future years?

 - How does education level affect homelessness?